Objectives & Results

 On-Ground Platform

 Reliable transport infrastructure is crucial for a strong economy, providing access to markets, jobs, and social services.
-The main two types of land transport are roads and railways, with railways being generally safer.
-However, many accidents still occur each year due to derailments and collisions with obstacles on or near the railway tracks.
+The two main types of land transport are roads and railways, with railways generally being safer.
+However, numerous accidents occur each year due to derailments and collisions with obstacles on or near the railway tracks.
+For this reason, the monitoring of railway tracks was selected as a pilot use case for the IIMEO project.